 Every day, as many as 3 women die during pregnancy and childbirth in the US; and potentially fatal pregnancy complications—what experts call “near misses”—increased 27% in the past 10 years.
 In fact, the risk of dying from a pregnancy-related cause is greater in the US than all other industrialized countries—49 other countries in fact.
 Even more troubling is the fact that there are estimates that over half of these deaths are from preventable causes.

 “Women should not die in the richest country on earth from preventable complications and emergencies,” said Larry Cox, executive director of Amnesty International USA, at the release of the updated report.

 Managing Your Risks

-So, while lawmakers wrestle with the issues in the healthcare system that put pregnant women at additional risk, such as lack of insurance, access to prenatal care and the increasing number of inductions and cesarean births, there are actions you can take to ensure you have the safest, healthiest pregnancy possible.
+So, while lawmakers wrestle with the issues in the healthcare system that put pregnant women at additional risk, such as systemic racism in healthcare, lack of insurance, access to prenatal care and the increasing number of inductions and cesarean births, there are actions you can take to ensure you have the safest, healthiest pregnancy possible.

 Be healthy before pregnancy: This reduces your risk of complications during pregnancy.

 Get prenatal care early and throughout pregnancy: Emerging complications can be treated early before they threaten you and your baby.
 Don’t have health insurance?
 Contact your local public health clinic about Medicaid (available once you’re pregnant) and other services.